cschuyle/cheatsheets/mac-setup.md

 - Repeat speed and delay all the way to the right
 - Shortcuts / Services - remove cmd-shift-A for man page
+- System Preferences > Keyboard.
+Click the Modifier Keys..., maps caps lock to Esc.
+  Do it for each separate keyboard (external, built-in)

 ### Finder config
 - Add home directory to Finder sidebar
     - `open $HOME/..`